InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

   }
   enQueue(item) {
     // the array need to expand if last + 1 is the head
-    // % this.queue.length  to limit the array
-    if (this.first === (this.last + 1) % this.queue.length) {
+    // `% this.queue.length` is to avoid index out of bounds if (this.first === (this.last + 1) % this.queue.length) {
       this.resize(this.getLength() * 2 + 1)
     }